tylerperkins1/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the server and system logs.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Function   | IP Adress | Operating System |
 |------------|------------|-----------|------------------|